kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Design Details

 This enhancement introduces a `shared` field within the `BasicDevice` of the ResourceSlice to mark whether the device is a shared device.
-If the device is marked as a shared device, all values in the capacity field are considered as consumable.
-If there is no capacity defined, the device is considered as having an **infinite** sharable capacity.
+A shared device can be assigned to more than one claim if it satisfies the request.

+The enhancement also adds a `consumable` and `ConsumeConstraint` field to `DeviceCapacity` to specify whether the capacity is consumable or not and to specify constraints of the consumable capacity request.
-Users can define specific per-device resource requests through the newly added `ResourceRequest` field in the `DeviceRequest` of the `ResourceClaim`.
+Users can define specific per-device resource requests through the newly added `CapacityRequest` field in the `DeviceRequest`.

-In a resource request, users may define `Requests` and `Limits` or either of them to specify the claim's requirements.
-Similarly to the node resources, a request must be less than its limit.
-If either value is omitted, the other value will be implicitly applied.
-`Requests` is used for verifying consumability of the shared device while `Limits` is optionally used for supporting burstable consumption controlled by the device driver.
+`Requests` of `CapacityRequest` is used for verifying minimum device capacity.

-To request all available resources in the device capacity, users must set a flag `all` to "true".
-Regardless of whether the shared device has infinite sharable capacity or not, this flag will block the allocation of the shared device from the other claim.

-If the `resources` field has been defined, only shared device can be allocated.
-On the other hand, if the `resources` field is nil, only non-sharable devices are expected except the allocation mode `AllowShared` has been set.
-For allocationMode=AllowShared, both non-sharable devices and shared devices can be allocated.
+If the capacity is consumable, the amount available for allocation is determined by subtracting the aggregated allocation results of current claims from the device's capacity as defined in the resource slice.
+The subtracted amount will be used solely by the allocator and will not be reflected in the resource slice.

 A shared device can only be allocated once its consumability has been verified and its attributes match the request's selectors and constraints.
-The newly added `resources` field in the `DeviceRequestAllocationResult` will be set when the allocation is successful.
+The newly added `capacity` field in the `DeviceRequestAllocationResult` will be set when the allocation is successful.
-A device can be shared (allocated) to different pods.
 However, claims from the same pod cannot allocate shares from the same shared device.

+User needs to explicitly add the select condition device.shared to identify whether to select the shared device or not.

 ### API enhancement
 To enable this enhancement, the following API updates are proposed.